uclaacm/teach-la-website/_posts/2026-02-01-'25-fall-quarter-review.md

 ## Emerson

 With many returning students from last year, School Lead Javier and Bhavesh reviews Python turtle concepts with a flash, the team creatively incorporated current internet humor and “brain-rot” references into lessons, making the material more relatable and enjoyable.
-Looking ahead, the team plans to transition into Minecraft Education Edition, giving students an exciting new way to continue learning code.
+Looking ahead, the team plans to transition into HTML and CSS, giving students an exciting new way to continue learning code.

 ![brain rot knowledge from emerson team]({{site.baseurl}}/img/posts/25-fall-quarter-review/emerson.png)